fablabedp/fablabedp-wiki/laser.md

  - Any colors in the drawing that do not match those listed in the Color Mapping tab will also be interpreted as black.
  - Air assist will only work for raster engraving color-mapped lines if raster air assist is enabled in the machine config menu.
  - In the Epilog Job Manager, the color mapping tab will list all the colors found in the drawing matching those defined in the print settings.
 If a color is defined in the print settings but not found in the drawing it will not list it, *with the exception of the first color in the list (a bug?)*.

+---

+## Cleaning

+1. Open the front door and vacuum the debris under the bed.
+2. Detach the lens and mirror holder from the toolhead, by removing two screws.
+3. If necessary to facilitate cleaning, remove the mirror and the lens from the holder, each are held by 4 small screws.
+4. Put drop of lens cleaner on the mirror and clean with a sheet of lens cleaning tissue.
+Repeat for both sides of the lens.
+5. Reassemble the lens and mirror, ensuring that the o-rings are on the back side of the mirror and the bottom side of the lens, and that the lens has the curved side facing upwards.
+6. Remove the left side panel, by removing 6 screws.
+7. Without any further disassembly, with a drop of lens cleaner on lens cleaning tissue, clean the mirror at the end of the x-axis gantry, and the window of the mirror assembly at the top of the machine.
+8. Replace the side panel.
+9. Clean the z focus probe with a toothbrush and galforce.